SILK: History

 SILK replaces the previously used SVOPC in Skype, which was a in-house solution to replace the iSAC and iLBC, which again were licensed from Global IP Solutions.
 The SILK codec was a separate development branch from SVOPC and it has been under development for over 3 years.
 It was announced in January 2009 on the Consumer Electronics Show and was integrated in Skype for the first time in version 4.0 beta 3 from January 7, 2009, with the final version being released on February 3.

-On March 3, 2009 Skype Limited announced that the SILK codec will be available soon under a royalty free license to third-party software and hardware developers.
+On March 3, 2009, Skype Limited announced that the SILK codec will be available soon under a royalty free license to third-party software and hardware developers.

 The first draft of the SILK Speech Codec description was submitted to the Internet Engineering Task Force (IETF) as a candidate for the standardisation of a new Internet wideband audio codec on July 6, 2009, thereby openly publishing the format along with the source code of the reference implementation.
 There is also a first draft of the RTP Payload Format and File Storage Format for SILK Speech and Audio Codec.

 Opus

 SILK is a foundation (with CELT) of the hybrid codec Opus (at the time called "Harmony") that was submitted to the IETF in September 2010, and was chosen as the final candidate for the new standard.
-Opus was published as an IETF proposed standard in September 2012.
+Opus was published as an IETF proposed standard in September 2012 and Skype announced that they would be using Opus going forward.